typeworld/typeworld/README.md

-For now, please jump straight to the Python implementation of API [→ here](Python/Lib/typeWorld/api)
+For now, please jump straight to the Python implementation of the API [→ here](Python/Lib/typeWorld/api)